artndev/artndev-blog-v2/README.md

 ## Build & Run Application with Docker

-Run the _build.sh_ script located in the root directory to build and run the project with Docker:
+Run the _build.sh_ script located in the root directory to build and run the application with Docker:

 ```bash
 bash build.sh